 As a shareholder Border to Coast has a responsibility for effective stewardship of the companies it invests in, whether directly or indirectly through mandates with fund managers.
-It will practice active ownership through voting, monitoring companies, engagement and litigation.
-As a responsible shareholder, we are a signatory to the UK Stewardship Code and the UN Principles of Responsible Investment.
+It will practices active ownership through the full use of rights available including voting, monitoring companies, engagement and litigation.
+As a responsible shareholder, we are a signatory to the UK Stewardship Code and are committed to being a signatory to the 2020 Code; we are also a signatory theto the UN - supported Principles of Responsible Investment.